clel-0/Generalised-Spatially-Symbolic-Neural-Net/README.md

   5) Boundaries: smooth boundaries for each dimension localises the environment, causing input points to actively interact with each other, using tanh to produce moderate, differentiable changes in the position of the input points, through the function 'ApplyBoundary'.

-Summarised Description of how Gradient Descent is used to train the Neural Net:
+Summary of how Gradient Descent is used to train the Neural Net:

 The model is trained using normalised, stochastic gradient descent with momentum.
 The addition of noise and momentum is essential in training such a complex and unorthodox Neural Net.
 Additionally, in order to increase the accuracy of the trained NN, the training process reaches a refinement stage, where noise and momentum velocity are reduced.
 JAX's autodiff is used (through the jax.grad function) to calculate the loss of the current state's output from the expected output, using backpropogation.

+Current results of the Model:

+In order to test the model's validity, randomised polynomial vector embeddings and their differentiated counterpart are randomly generated for each forward propogation through the model, and backpropogation + gradient descent is used to slightly improve the parameters of the model, to reduce loss.
+The model successfully reduces the loss value to approx 0.1, after around 500 forward and backward propogations.
+While polynomial differentiation is a linear operation and is context-free, this shows that model can successfully run without errors or the generation of invalid values.

 Overall Aim of this Project: